velvetkevorkian/website-2021/posts/blog/preact-ssr-tutorial.md

     `

-Now when you refresh http://localhost:3000, you have a working, hydrated Preact application that does... precisely nothing (if you don\'t, [have a look at the example repo at this stage][15]).
-Let\'s fix that.
+Now when you refresh http://localhost:3000, you have a working, hydrated Preact application that does... precisely nothing (if you don't, [have a look at the example repo at this stage][15]).
+Let's fix that.

 ## Making it interactive   {#making-it-interactive}

 All we need to do now is add some functionality into our `src/components/List.js` component.
 On the server it gets compiled to HTML, while our client bundle will look out for the matching DOM elements and set up the required listeners when it hydrates.
-We\'ll add a button to each list item, another item to show how many times they were clicked, and we\'ll use Preact\'s `useState` hook to track that data.
+We'll add a button to each list item, another item to show how many times they were clicked, and we'll use Preact's `useState` hook to track that data.

     import { html } from 'htm/preact'